dansmyers/Simulation/Sprint-1-Python_and_Descriptive_Statistics/Examples/Histograms_with_matplotlib.md

 ## Overview

-This note shows how to plot a histogram using Matplotlib, a popular Python visualization library based on the visualization tools in the MATLAB language.
+This note shows how to plot a histogram using `matplotlib`, a popular Python visualization library based on the visualization tools in the MATLAB language.
 Similar code will work for creating box plots: just substitute the box plot function (hint: you can look it up in the documentation).

 ## Installing Matplotlib

 Open the terminal in your Mimir IDE.

-Install Matplotlib using `apt-get`, the basic package manager for Debian Linux distributions:
+Install `matplotlib` using `apt-get`, the basic package manager for Debian Linux distributions:

 ```
 sudo apt-get install python-matplotlib